microsoft/DirectML/PyTorch/1.8/torchvision_classification/README.md

 > When discrete memory or shared GPU memory is insufficient consider running the same scripts with a smaller batch size (use the --batch_size argument).
 For example:

 ```
-python pytorch\torchvision_classification\train.py --model resnet18 --batch_size 8
+python pytorch\1.8\torchvision_classification\train.py --model resnet18 --batch_size 8
 ```

-You can inspect `train.py` (and the real script, `pytorch/classification/train_classification.py`) to see the command line it is invoking or adjust some of the parameters.
+You can inspect `train.py` (and the real script, `pytorch/1.8/classification/train_classification.py`) to see the command line it is invoking or adjust some of the parameters.
 Increasing the batch size will, in general, improve the accuracy.

 You can save the model for testing by passing in the --save_model flag.
-This will cause checkpoints to be saved to the pytorch\checkpoints\<device>\<model>\checkpoint.pth path.
+This will cause checkpoints to be saved to the pytorch\1.8\checkpoints\<device>\<model>\checkpoint.pth path.

 ```
-python pytorch\torchvision_classification\train.py --save_model
+python pytorch\1.8\torchvision_classification\train.py --save_model
 ```